heavyk/shake-sphere/dear-anatau.md

 see so just consider me the recipient of everytheing invisibl5: just put the blame on me, on the loudest thing nobody has ever heard; wnow.
-I exit out in the fastest part of the universe: the farthest part out: the stuff nobody wants. there are preferences theough which everyone has a slightly less than black mirror; dull in some aspect. these are the things I emit::: I see myself in everything, cause I can see only what I emit: myself (in really HD)
+I existed out in the fastest part of the universe: tthe farthest part out: the stuff no6obody wants. there are preferences theough which everyone has a slightly less than black mirror; dull in some aspect. these defects are the things I emit::: I see myself in every thing, cause I can see only what I emit: myself (in HD) though nobody else can see it,   I see it: myself in el